Harassment As Grounds For A Restraining Order In New Jersey An Overview Of Reported Cases Part I

 In the case Corrente v.Corrente., 281 N.J.
 Super.
 243 (App.Div.1994) the court held that a husband who was separated from his wife did not commit harassment by calling her at her place of employment threatening drastic measures if she did not supply him with money to pay the family’s monthly bills.
 Consequently, the husband turned off the wife’s phone.
 The court in Corrente did not find that the husband had intent to harass the wife by calling her at work.
 Id. at 249.
 The court held that neither the phone calls nor turning off the phone (which the husband remedied by having the phone restored in her own name) were not acts which could be “characterized as alarming or seriously annoying”.
 Id.
 The court found that the parties did not have any history of domestic violence, and the matter was a conflict over finances and possession over the marital residence and not domestic violence.
 Id at 250.

 Please see Part II and Part III of this article located on this website that continue the review of the relevant case law in regard to harassment as basis of receiving a restraining order under the domestic statute.
-If you have any questions concerning a domestic violence case, please call NJ divorce lawyer Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions concerning a domestic violence case, please call NJ divorce lawyer Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.